17 Best Text Editors for Blogging [Simple & Easy-to-Use Solutions]

 Finding the best text editor for blogging can be a challenge.

-It needs to be easy to use, free from distractions, and work well with your choice of CMS.
+A blog editor needs to be easy to use, free from distractions, and work well with your choice of CMS.

 A good text editor also needs to help you keep things organized in one place and accessible from multiple devices.